-SHIRE OF wShip of Model in the set of Ordinary Meeting NOTES TO AND FORMING PART OF THE FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2020
+SHIRE OF WSbird Medaniling Minutes of Ordinary Meeting NOTES TO AND FORMING PART OF THE FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2020

 6. TRADE AND OTHER RECEIVABLES

 Rates receivable Trade and other receivables

 Trade and other receivables

 Trade and other receivables include amounts due from ratepayers for unpaid rates and service charges and other amounts due from third parties for goods sold and services performed in the ordinary course of business.